K T

 Skin cancer is the most common cancer in humans.
 Over 5.4 million skin cancers were treated last year.
 1 out of every 5 Americans will be diagnosed with skin cancer by the age of 70.

 Skin cancer is caused by the sun.
 Ultraviolet (UV) radiation causes DNA damage in your skin cells.
 Over time, skin cells start to grow abnormally.
-Skin cancer is preventable through sun-protective behaviors and sunscreen.
+Skin cancer is preventable through sun-protective behaviors and the use of sunscreen.

 There are many different types of skin cancer.
 The three most common are basal cell carcinoma, squamous cell carcinoma, and melanoma.
 Most people have heard about melanoma because it is the deadliest, but it is not the most common.
 By far, the most common skin cancers are basal cell carcinoma and squamous cell carcinoma.